Peixekru/aimg_to_txt_web/README.md

 # Overview:

 The project involves the development of a web application that leverages Google's generative model to convert images into text.
-The application offers several output types, including objective descriptions, live descriptions, and translations, catering to various user needs and enhancing accessibility.
+The application offers several output types, including objective descriptions, live descriptions, and translations.

 # Key Features: